Jaume93/La-Liga-Santander/Readme.md

 ## TO DO
 - Improve web design
 - Improve responsive design
-- Finish other competitions metioned in the nav competitions
+- Finish other competitions mentioned in the nav competitions
 - Add more statistics